divergence082/Thrift-Example/README.md

   Or another languages (type ```thrift -help``` to get the list)
   specified at namespace section of your idl.

-  U can use generate.sh file at root forler of this project to ...
+  U can use generate.sh file at the root of this project to ...
   HA!
 GENERATE sources.